Sales Reports: 5 Free Templates + Real Examples [2026] 2026

 Segmenting data by region, team, or salesperson provides insights into geographic performance or individual contributions.
 This is particularly useful for sales performance reports.

-Including a section for trends and forecasts helps contextualize past performance and predict future outcomes.
+Including a section for trends and forecasts helps contextualise past performance and predict future outcomes.
 For instance, a monthly sales report might compare current performance with the same period last year to spot seasonal trends.
+Accurate demand planning and forecasting relies heavily on having clean, consistent sales data to work from.

 Charts, graphs, and tables make data more accessible.
 A sales summary report that includes a quick overview of key metrics paired with visuals helps readers grasp the main takeaways at a glance.